jacobsbeck/Prism/README.md

 $ pip install colour
 ```

-## Speech Recognition
+## Run Project
-To run the latest version of the program, run the following code:
+The system is broken up into four different controllers, main, speech, light, and file.
+The MainController is the base example of the system and stores the other controllers.
+To run the latest version of the program, run the line of code below.
+Also, all the arguments listed below can be added to the base command line:
+* -ip: IP Address of your hue bridge, string
+* -id: Unique username to access hue bridge, string
+* -wf: Filename of coded words you want to use, string
+* -cf: Filename of color names you want to use, string
+* -l: Number of LEDs used in system, int
+* -d: If you are using a display, boolean
+* -sr: The speech library you are using, string
 ```
 $ sudo bash ./mainStart.sh
 ```
-Some different variables that can be passed into the execution command line:
-* -ip: IP Address of your hue bridge
-* -id: Unique username to access hue bridge
-* -wf: Filename of coded words you want to use
-* -cf: Filename of color names you want to use
-* -l: Number of LEDs used in system
-* -d: If you are using a display
-* -sr: The speech library you are using

 To run the pervious version of the program, run the following code:
 ```